grame-cncm/guidolib/doc/html/api/source/overview.rst

 Multiple server calls in a single URL
 -------------------------------------

-All server calls in a single URL apply to the same GRHandler.
-This will either be an anonymous handler or a named handler, as discussed in the section :ref:`anon-named`.
+All server calls in a single URL apply to the same score.
+This will either be an anonymous handler or a named score.

 Multiple calls are interpreted from left to right.
 The server responds to the last valid call.
 All extra arguments for a given call to a server must be